Lathe Cut Vinyl Records

 Format: WAV or AIFF.

 Bit depth: 24-bit preferred.
-16-bit ok
+16-bit accepted.

 Important: Both sides must match sample rate.